iskendria-pub/iskendria/README.md

 The system should update the manuscript state to ASSIGNED.

 AX-1610: The state machine for manuscripts should be such that the order of manipulations is not important.
-Each sequence of manipulations should result in the same bytes on the blockchain.

 AX-1620: The Client should allow everyone to see metadata about every Manuscript.

 ## Journal

 AX-2000: A Journal should have the following mandatory properties:
-* UUID.
+* id.
-* Title.
+* title.
 * isSigned (boolean).
 * hasDescription (boolean).
-* Optional journal description, treated as document, see AX-1000.
+* descriptionHash.
+* descriptionFormat (see AX-1030).
 * List of EditorInfo.
 * List of reviewable manuscripts.
 * List of published unassigned manuscripts.